jim-easterbrook/Photini/src/doc/manual/image_selector.rst

 In between the two is a divider that can be dragged with the mouse to change the relative sizes of the two parts.
 The overall size of the window can also be changed by dragging its edges or corners with the mouse.

+.. versionadded:: 2022.5.2
+    The tabs can be re-ordered by dragging and dropping a tab to your preferred position.

 .. image:: ../images/screenshot_002.png

 Now load some images using the ``File`` menu ``Open files`` item (or its keyboard shortcut ``Ctrl+O``).